Social Well-being

 Poorer health:

-Older adults with low incomes have greater physical decline and poorer psychological well-being than those with higher incomes.20 Due to their economic constraints, these individuals are less likely to be insured, afford prescriptions or access healthcare services.21 These challenges caused by poorer health can leave older adults more likely to be socially isolated.22 23 Black older adults may experience these barriers more acutely than their White peers, as one study found that Black older adults were 70 percent less likely to rate their physical health as ‘good’ compared to White older adults, even after controlling for other possible causes.24 This social isolation can in turn exacerbate the very health issues that may have contributed to isolation in the first place.
-25
+Older adults with low incomes have greater physical decline and poorer psychological well-being than those with higher incomes.32 Due to their economic constraints, these individuals are less likely to be insured, able to afford prescriptions, or access to healthcare.33 These challenges caused by poorer health can leave older adults more likely to be socially isolated.34 35 Black older adults may experience these barriers more acutely than their White peers—one study found that Black older adultswere 70 percent less likely to rate their physical health as ‘good’ compared to White older adults, even after controlling for other possible causes.36 This social isolation can in turn exacerbate the very health issues that may have contributed to isolation in the first place.37

 Fear of crime: